 A child can be born with HIV or contract it soon after birth.
 HIV contracted in utero is called perinatal transmission or vertical transmission.

 - during delivery (through the transfer of blood or other fluids)

 - while breastfeeding

-Of course, not everyone who has HIV will pass it to their baby, especially when following antiretroviral therapy.
+Of course, not everyone with HIV will transmit it during pregnancy, especially if they’re following antiretroviral therapy.

 Worldwide, the rate of transmitting HIV during pregnancy falls to below 5 percent with intervention, according to the

 In the United States, vertical transmission is the most common way children under age 13 contract HIV.

 Secondary transmission, or horizontal transmission, involves contact with semen, vaginal fluid, or blood containing HIV.

 Adolescents may not always know they have HIV.
 Using a barrier method like a condom, especially when used correctly, can reduce the risk of contracting or transmitting a sexually transmitted infection (STI), including HIV.

 HIV can also be transmitted through sharing needles, syringes, and similar items.